vmetodiev/tangenta/README.md

 Micro ATX motherboard for Toradex Verdin iMX8M Mini

 # Alternative Idea
-To be used a base for developing a Raspberry PI CM5 compute motherboard...
+To be used as a base for developing a Raspberry PI CM5 mATX motherboard...

 # Project Features